-Jurisdiction Over a Divorce
+Court Jurisdiction Over a Divorce

-However, to order the payment of money, such as alimony, child support, counsel fees or a marital award, the court must also have in personam jurisdiction, or jurisdiction over the person.
+To order the payment of money, such as alimony, child support, counsel fees or a marital award, the court must also have in personam jurisdiction, or jurisdiction over the person.

-Jurisdiction Over a Defendant
+Court Jurisdiction Over a Defendant

 The court has in personam jurisdiction over any defendant who lives, works or is served with a summons and complaint within the state.
 But what about a person who does not meet these requirements?